 Here are a few ideas for little touches which will make your wedding day a standout celebration…

 Keep Things Short and Sweet

-If you don't want your guests to be bored at your wedding keep everything short and sweet.
-Ceremony, speeches, toasts and even the time between each event should be kept brief; there won't be any dull moments or the impression of things dragging.
+If you don’t want your guests to get bored at your wedding keep everything short and sweet.
+Ceremony, speeches, toasts and even the time between each event should be kept brief; there won’t be any dull moments or the impression of things dragging.

 First Dance Confetti Shot